Keighley Cougars: 1990–1995: Cougarmania

-By the early 1990s things had become almost critical for Keighley, the ground was decrepit and the team was losing to the likes of the now defunct Nottingham City.

-In 1991 Mick O'Neil, Mike Smith and Neil Spencer joined the board and embarked on re-branding; the first being to rebrand the club Keighley Cougars and to rename the ground, Lawkholme Lane, as Cougar Park.
+Tony Fisher replaced Les Coulter for the 1990–91 campaign which began modestly with just the one win out of eight games, a streak of 11 wins out of 14 games turned things around.
+Two new directors joined the board – Mick O'Neill and Mike Smith.
+They embarked on re-branding; the first being to rebrand the club Keighley Cougars and to rename the ground, Lawkholme Lane, as Cougar Park.

-Peter Roe returned to the club as head coach in September 1991 and stayed until 1994.

-In 1993, the Cougars won the third division only to be denied promotion due to the Rugby Football League merging the second and third divisions.

-Investment in good players, and an expansive style helped crowds increase from 350 in 1989 to an average of over 4,000 in 1995, and on-field success followed.
-The club invested heavily: in new terracing; a new club-house; the Great Britain coach Phil Larder; and a full-time team.

 1996–2000: Summer era

-The club succeeded in winning the Second Division Championship in the 1994–95 season.
-However, when the Super League was created for the following year, Keighley were excluded, and the edifice collapsed as the disappointment of being denied promotion for a second time due to marketing decisions, cost them fans and sponsors.
+Keighley were excluded from the new Super League competition and continue to play in the Second Division, and the disappointment of being denied promotion for a second time due to marketing decisions, cost them fans and sponsors.
 Keighley took out an injunction to try to stop the new competition kicking off and only withdrew their legal threat with the offer of more money for lower division clubs and the prospect of promotion and relegation.

-The following year, there was only one promotion place into Super League and competing against some of the larger relegated teams the Cougars could only manage second place to Salford.
+The following year, there was only one promotion place into Super League and competing against some of the larger relegated teams the Cougars could only manage a second place finish in the league behind Salford who would also beat Keighley in the play-off final at Old Trafford.
 The club was taken over in a coup by Carl Metcalfe who promised to invest £3 million into the team and the ground.
 O'Neil, and directors Neil Spencer and Maurice Barker left to make way for the new regime.
 Phil Larder resigned after not being paid and was replaced by player coach Daryl Powell in April 1995.

 The club offered to change their name to Pennine Cougars and ground-share with Burnley F.C. at Turf Moor in an attempt to be fast-tracked into Super League.

-The promised millions did not materialise, and only months later, Metcalfe sold the senior squad, including Powell, to Leeds for about £10,000 and put the club into administration.
+Metcalfe's promised millions did not materialise, and only months later, Metcalfe sold the senior squad, including Powell, to Leeds for about £10,000 and put the club into administration.
 He was later arrested and convicted of supplying fake illegal drugs.

-Lee Crooks was coach between 1998 and 1999.
-Karl Harrison was appointed head coach in 2000 and guided Keighley to a second-place finish in the Northern Ford Premiership.
-Assistant coach, Steve Deakin, joined Rochdale Hornets as head coach in August before rejoining Keighley as head coach in September 2000 when Harrison left to become assistant coach at Bradford.
+Karl Harrison was appointed head coach for the 2000 Centenary season.

+Assistant coach, Steve Deakin, joined Rochdale Hornets as head coach in August before rejoining Keighley as head coach in September 2000 when Harrison left to become assistant coach at Bradford Bulls.